moondance-labs/tanssi-docs/builders/toolkit/integrations/indexers/index.md

 ---
 title: EVM Blockchain Data Indexers
-description: Learn how to use blockchain indexers to ingest, process, refine, and query Ethereum (EVM) data on Your Tanssi EVM appchain.
+description: Learn how to use blockchain indexers to ingest, process, refine, and query Ethereum (EVM) data on Your Tanssi EVM network.
 icon: octicons-codescan-24
 template: index-page.html
 ---